0xPolygonHermez/zkevm-node/docs/production-setup.md

 This document will guide you through all the steps needed to setup your own `zkEVM-Node` for production.

+# Warning:

+>Currently the Executor/Prover does not run on ARM-powered Macs.
+For Windows users, WSL/WSL2 use is not recommended.

 ## Network Components

 Required: